Artem Fedetskyi: Football career

 For the three seasons Fedetskyi was loaned out to Karpaty Lviv where he received a regular playtime.
 The offer came from Oleg Kononov.
 As a Karpaty player, he also finally made a debut for the Ukraine national football team.
 In 2010 he also scored his first goals at the continental club's competitions, UEFA Europa League, on 22 July 2010 in home match against KR Reykjavík.

 In 2012 Fedetskyi was transferred out to FC Dnipro where he spent another 4 seasons.
 In 2015 with Dnipro he reached the 2015 UEFA Europa League final where the club lost to Sevilla FC.
 Following the 2015–16 Ukrainian Premier League Dnipro was barred from European competitions for refusing to pay on its contracts due to situation with the club's owner (Ihor Kolomoyskyi) and the Russo-Ukrainian War in general.

-In 2016 Fedetskyi signed with the German SV Darmstadt 98 that recently returned to Bundesliga (after 33 year break) and was struggling to stay at the top tier.
+In 2016 Fedetskyi signed with the German club Darmstadt 98 that recently returned to Bundesliga (after 33 year break) and was struggling to stay at the top tier.
 With only 7 wins, Darmstadt placed dead last in the 2016–17 Bundesliga and Fedetskyi played in less than half of the matches for the club's senior squad.
 After the season, he returned to Ukraine signing with Karpaty.

 Being 32 years of age, Fedetskyi signed a two-year contract with Karpaty and stayed with them for the next couple of seasons before retiring from professional football.
 Starting from February 2018 and until 2019 he served as the team's captain of senior squad on a regular basis.
 In 2019 he almost did not play recording only one match in the UPL and the two-leg relegation play-off.
 In 2019 one of Muscovite clubs offered him a contract with a salary of €2 million per year, but Fedetskyi declined.
-One of Russian sports reporters Vasily Utkin commented that Fedetskyi was lying about his 2 million euros contract offer.
+One of Russian sports reporters Vasily Utkin commented that Fedetskyi was lying about his €2 million contract offer.

 For the 2020–21 season Fedetskyi signed with amateur club Votrans Lutsk.

 In August 2023, it was announced that Fedetskyi would play for FC Kovel in Ukrainian Amateur Cup.
 FC Kovel was eliminated by FC Trostianets in the first round by a significant margin, and Fedetskyi was not on the club's team roster for both matches of the two-leg play-off.